SUBMISSIONS

 $25 for reviews

-$60 for Interviews and Substack Pieces behind a 2-3 month paywall before being free to read to everyone (Authors will have access to their pieces to share.)
+$50 for all essays and features Substack (articles, essays, think pieces, listicles, and more.)
+Substack Pieces will be behind a 2-3 month paywall before being free to read to everyone on our official site (Authors will have access to their pieces to share.)

 Festival Coverage TBD